 Suggestions

-By clicking on 'Suggestions', you can register your activities even faster.
+By clicking on 'Suggestions', you can register your task even faster.
 When you click on it, a menu will open on the right side of your screen.
-Here, you will see planned shifts from the employee schedule, activities from the project plan, or appointments from your Outlook or Google calendar.
+Here you will the planned tasks from the project planning, or appointments from your Outlook or Google calendar.
 You can learn how to connect your calendar to TimeChimp here.

 Registering for another user

-Do you have an administrator account?
-Then you can also register for other users by clicking on the person icon.
-Select the employee for whom you want to register hours and follow the usual registration steps.
+Do you have an admin account?
+Then you can also register for other employees by clicking on the person icon.
+Select the employee for whom you want to track hours and follow the usual steps.

 View

-In the registration screen, you can choose from three different views.
-The default view is the day view, where you only see the registrations for today, but you can click on other days to view or register on those days.
+In the tracking screen, you can choose from three different views.
+The default view is the day view, where you only see the registrations for today, but you can click on other days to view or track on those days.

-If you use the week view, you add rows with the client, project, and activity.
+If you use the week view, you add rows with the customer, project, and task.
 Throughout the week, you can easily modify or add hours, or quickly add hours for an entire week.

 You can use the timeline view if you also install the TimeChimp tracker.
 You can read more about the TimeChimp Tracker here.

-Each registration starts with filling in the client, project, and activity you have done.
+Each tracking starts with filling in the customer, project, and task you have done.
 Then, you have three ways to enter your worked hours in TimeChimp.
 Below we explain what these are and how you can use them.

 Start-End Function

-The first way to register your hours in TimeChimp is by filling in a start and end time.
-Enter your start time in the "Start" box, your end time in the "End" box, and the break you (hopefully) had in the "Pause" box.
+The first way to track your hours in TimeChimp is by filling in a start and end time.
+Enter your start time in the "Start" box, your end time in the "End" box, and the break you (hopefully) had in the "Break" box.
 TimeChimp automatically calculates the total number of hours, and all you have to do is click on "Add hours."

 Total Hours